-Groundwater control can be achieved via pumping and pre-treatment on-site for off-site disposal to a publicly owned treatment works or other treatment facility.
+Groundwater control can be achieved by pumping and on-site treatment for off-site disposal to a publicly owned treatment works or other treatment facility.
 Depending upon the COPCs determined to be present, groundwater treatment alternatives may include air stripping (volatile organics), carbon adsorption (organics), chemical oxidation (organics), aerobic biodegradation (organics), chemical precipitation (metals), ion exchange (metals) or a combination of the above.
-Options preliminarily identified for disposal of treated groundwater include discharge to the sanitary sewer system which serves the site, and/or reinjection after treatment.
+Options preliminarily identified for disposal of treated groundwater include discharge to the sanitary sewer system, which serves the site.